 I will focus on 4 points to show what is good about it and what I could have done better.
 The post ends with a bonus point about stickers.

-Your thank you note doesn’t have to be prefect to be meaningful.
+Your thank you note doesn’t have to be perfect to be meaningful.

 1. Sloppy Handwriting